ksalamone59/inference-profiler/README.md

 - `Makefile`: Convenience wrapper around CMake build commands and repository  via `make clean`
 - `test_input.dat` Test input data file for CI testing.
 - `*.png`: output figures used in README.

+## CI Testing
+The CI pipeline validates:

+- correctness of `metrics` namespace (MSE, MAE, $R^{2}$)
+- predictable behavior of `InputProvider` (proper random number seeding leading to nearly identical results)
+- batch continuity and slicing logic
+- median edge cases and numerical stability

+To run testing: run `make test`.
+This is done more verbosely in the `cpp-tests.yml` GitHub Actions file.
+The binary is stored in `build_test/backend_ci_testing`.

 ## Dependencies